dataesr/teds/doc_network/teds.md

 - A unique identifier (**DOI**)
 - The publication **year**
 - A **title** that best summarizes the publication
-- The main **topics** covered by the publication: publications in OpenAlex are tagged with Topics using an automated system that takes into account the available information about the work, including title, abstract, source (journal) name, and citations
+- The main **topics** covered by the publication: publications in OpenAlex are tagged with topics using an automated system that takes into account the available information about the work, including title, abstract, source (journal) name, and citations
 - The names of the **journals** in which the publication was published

 Out of the 53,258 IPCC publications available on OpenAlex, only 48,101 have non-empty titles, topics, and journal names.